Afrikaners: The Great Trek

 In the 1830s and 1840s, an organised migration of an estimated 14,000 Boers, known as voortrekkers, across the Cape Colony's frontier began.
 The voortrekkers departed the colony in a series of parties, taking with them all their livestock and portable property, as well as slaves, and their dependents.
 They had the skills to maintain their own wagons and firearms, but remained dependent on equally mobile traders for vital commodities such as gunpowder and sugar.
 Nevertheless, one of their goals was to sever their ties with the Cape's commercial network by gaining access to foreign traders and ports in east Africa, well beyond the British sphere of influence.

 Many of the Boers who participated in the Great Trek had varying motives.
 While most were driven by some form of disenchantment with British policies, their secondary objectives ranged from seeking more desirable grazing land for their cattle to a desire to retain slaves after the abolition of slavery at the Cape.
 The Great Trek also split the Afrikaner community along social and geographical lines, driving a wedge between the voortrekkers and those who remained in the Cape Colony.
 Only about a fifth of the colony's Dutch-speaking white population at the time participated in the Great Trek.
 The Dutch Reformed Church, to which most of the Boers belonged, condemned the migration.
-Despite their hostility towards the British, there were also Boers who chose to remain in the Cape of their own accord.
+Despite their hostility towards the British, there were also some Boers who chose to remain in the Cape of their own accord.
 For its part, the distinct Cape Dutch community remained loyal to the British Crown and focused its efforts on building political organisations seeking representative government; its lobbying efforts were partly responsible for the establishment of the Cape Qualified Franchise in 1853.

-Important as the Trek was to the formation of Boer ethnic identity, so were the running conflicts with various indigenous groups along the way.
+As important as the Trek was to the formation of Boer ethnic identity, so were the running conflicts with various indigenous groups along the way.
 One conflict central to the construction of Boer identity occurred with the Zulu in the area of present-day KwaZulu-Natal.